 3. The previous page is marked ‘stale’, meaning it cannot be written to until erased.

-- Keep sufficient free space on your SSDs.
+- Keep sufficient contiguous logical free space to enforce Sequential Writes to your SSDs.

 - Enforce Sequential Writes rather than Random Writes.

-The IntelliWrite® technology in DymaxIO does this automatically.
+The technology in DymaxIO does this automatically.
 Download a 30-day trial of DymaxIO